Exemptions and concessions from land tax are available to charitable organisations under certain circumstances.

 Owners of land that are unsure of their tax obligations, or believe that they have incorrectly received an exemption for non-exempt land, should contact us to make a voluntary disclosure.

-You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the date the assessment was issued.
+You should also notify us of errors or omissions in your land tax assessment notice within 60 days from the assessment issue date.

 Failure to notify us may constitute a notification default, which can result in a liability for penalty tax, which is calculated on the additional amount of tax that would have been assessed had the notification been lodged on time.